Categories of Misconduct

 E. Shall have the right to a hearing in accordance with the following:

 1. Suspension under A.R.S.
 15-341.
-The District Administrator will schedule a meeting not less than two (2) days nor more than ten (10) days after the date the certificated staff member receives the notice.
+The supervising administrator will schedule a meeting not less than two (2) days nor more than ten (10) days after the date the certificated staff member receives the notice.

 2. Dismissal or dismissal with suspension included under A.R.S.
 15-539.
 A certificated staff member's written request for a hearing shall be filed with the Board within ten (10) days after service of notice.
 The filing of a timely request shall suspend the imposition of a suspension without pay or a dismissal pending completion of the hearing.